 Fincher wanted a highly unique marketing campaign which could mirror the film’s theme of anti-commercialism.
 Worried about the possible backlash against the movie, Fox executives refused to go ahead with the director’s idea.

 Instead, the campaign was built largely of the presence of Brad Pitt in the film and all the fighting.
-It was criticized for giving the impression that the film was about men beating each other up, ignoring the satiric elements of the narrative.
-Fincher wasn’t pleased when she saw ads for the film during WWE and UFC programming.
+Fincher became upset that the ads focused so much on the violence and not the narrative.
+He especially wasn’t pleased when he saw ads for the film during WWE and UFC programming.

 The Title Sequence Had Its Own Budget

 Fincher paid $750,000 to create a different title sequence.
 It featured a CGI-mapped brain, specifically focusing on the Narrator’s fear and panic receptors.
 Instead, the pullback from the fear center of the Narrator’s brain was used

 The camera then works outward until the audience sees the gun.
 When the Narrator says, “No fear.
 No distractions.
 The ability to let that which does not matter truly slide.”
 This is one of the most important concepts in Fight Club.